4q-u4/PetFindr/README.md

 # PetFindr

-PetFindr: Unite Lost Pets with Their Families
+Unite Lost Pets with Their Families - Find Lost pets - Adopt Pets

 PetFIndr is a web application designed to assist users in finding their missing pets and simplifying the process of reporting lost pets.
 It provides a user-friendly interface for both pet owners and individuals searching for lost pets.

 ## 🐾 Pages

 - Homepage
-- Report a Pet
+- Report a Pet - This page is to report pets when you find them
-- Search for a Lost Pet
+- Search for a Lost Pet - This page is to search for pets on the interactive map (Paw icons will appear on the map indicating the coordinates of the pet with a picture of pet and contact details)
-- Lost Pet Details
+- Lost Pet Details - This page is to display all info about the lost pet
 - About Us
 - Privacy Policy
 - Terms of Service